Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

 3. create a new directory to store the build.

-    `mkdir C:\VeloView-build`
+    `mkdir C:\LidarView-build`

     * You can use the Windows file explorer to create this directory
-    * **This directory must not be inside the VeloView source code directory**
+    * **This directory must not be inside the LidarView source code directory**
     * **the path to this directory must be short** because Windows has limitations on the maximum length of file paths.
-We suggest that you use a directory at the root of a drive, like *C:\\VeloView-build*
+We suggest that you use a directory at the root of a drive, like *C:\\LidarView-build*

 4. open the appropriate command prompt: